Mariochem92/PhasorIdentifier/README.md

 8. **Type of Analysis:**
    - Choose the type of analysis: "Cumulative" or "Single File."
    - For cumulative analysis, the code uses the input file name.

+9. **Cell Segmentation:**
+   - By default, set to `False`.
+Set to `True` if you want to use the Cellpose algorithm for cell segmentation.
+   - To enable cell segmentation, use the notebook cell labeled "Cell Segmentation."

+10. **Reference Points:**
+    - By default, set to `False`.
+Set to `True` if you want to plot reference points on the phasor plot.
+    - To enable reference points, use the notebook cell labeled "Insert Refplot."

 By carefully configuring these input parameters, you can tailor the analysis to your data and research objectives.
 Make sure to review and adjust these settings before running the code for accurate and meaningful results.